bojinda/meeting-pipeline/README.md

 # Meeting Pipeline

-A self-hosted meeting recording, transcription, chunking, and summarization pipeline built around **FFmpeg**, **WhisperX**, **Ollama**, and optional **Home Assistant** controls.
+A self-hosted meeting recording, transcription, chunking, and summarization pipeline built around **WhisperX**, **speaker-aware chunking**, and **Ollama**.

-This project is designed for long-form audio such as meetings, conventions, discussions, or livestream-style recordings.
-It can automatically:

-- capture audio from a remote Windows machine
-- record the stream on Linux
+It is designed to be modular and self-hosted: capture, transcription, summarization, and automation can be used together or independently.

+## Features

+- Remote or automated meeting audio capture
-- transcribe audio with speaker diarization using WhisperX
+- Diarized transcription with WhisperX
-- split transcripts into speaker-aware chunks
+- Speaker-aware transcript chunking
-- summarize chunks with Ollama using a map/reduce workflow
+- Map/reduce-style summarization with Ollama
-- generate:
+- Markdown outputs for:
   - `summary.md`
   - `action-items.md`
   - `minutes-draft.md`

-## Features

-- **Remote audio capture** from a Windows source machine
-- **Automatic post-processing** after recording finishes
-- **WhisperX diarized transcription**
-- **Speaker-aware chunking** that avoids splitting mid-turn
-- **Ollama summarization** with separate map/reduce context sizes
-- **Markdown outputs** for review and editing
+- `.env`-driven configuration
+- Example `systemd` units for unattended automation
-- **Optional Home Assistant control layer** for start/stop buttons
+- Optional Home Assistant controls
-- **Environment-driven configuration** via `.env`
+- Optional webhook-driven automation when a meeting starts

-## High-Level Flow
+## Pipeline Overview

+The typical flow is:

-1. Start audio transmission on the source machine
+1. Start meeting audio capture
-2. Record the incoming stream on the Linux processing machine
+2. Record incoming audio to WAV
-3. Trigger automatic post-processing when recording completes
-4. Run WhisperX transcription with diarization
+3. Run WhisperX transcription with diarization
-5. Convert transcript JSON into speaker-aware chunks
+4. Chunk the transcript into speaker-aware sections
-6. Summarize chunks with Ollama
+5. Summarize chunks with Ollama
-7. Write outputs to a meeting-specific summary folder
+6. Write summary outputs to disk

+## Architecture

+A common setup looks like this:

+### Audio source host
+This can be:
+- a Windows machine capturing meeting/system audio
+- another host that can stream audio to the processing server

+### Processing host
+Runs:
+- audio capture listener
+- WhisperX
+- transcript chunker
+- Ollama summarization
+- optional systemd automation

+### Optional control layer
+You can trigger the pipeline via:
+- manual wrapper scripts
+- Home Assistant buttons/scripts
+- webhook automation when a meeting starts

+## Control Options

+This project supports multiple control styles:

+- **Manual start/stop** via wrapper scripts
+- **Home Assistant buttons/scripts** for dashboard control
+- **Webhook-driven automation** for automatic capture start

+The recommended design is to keep the capture/transcription/summarization logic on the processing host and use thin wrappers or webhooks for remote triggers.

 ## Project Structure